MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ![Screenshot of Teams admin center security and compliance tab](media/mcas2.png)

 On this tab, you'll find information on security, compliance, and data protection.
-You can also expand each dropdown list to get more details about which settings are supported for the selected application.
+You can also expand each dropdown list to get more details about which capabilities are supported for the selected application.

 ## Related topics